 According to educator William Kennedy, educating teachers “has to be based on inquiry and problem solving, and not confined to absolutes within their intra-cultural milieu but which also concerns itself with inter-cultural diversity and likenesses.”

-The future of education includes a broader and more comprehensive curriculum that includes living with and experiencing other ethnic groups and cultures.
+The future of education includes a broader and more comprehensive curriculum that incorporates living with and experiencing other ethnic groups and cultures.
 This goes beyond simply knowing languages or geography.
-In a world that is growing increasingly connected, involving students and educators to other cultures and customs is an integral part of the future of education.
+In a world that is growing increasingly connected, involving students and educators with other cultures and customs is an integral part of the future of education.